 The TA will meet regularly (at least once every other week) with the faculty member teaching the class to discuss the operation of the course.
-The faculty member shall act as overall and overseeing TA activities such as grading and interacting with students during office hours.
+The faculty member shall oversee TA activities such as grading and interacting with students during office hours.
 The TA can expect direct instruction in creating and managing course content, grading projects, teaching and communication methods, and instructor responsibilities.